jdrichardsappacad/react-2021/week-14/readings/01-useEffect-reading.md

 export default App;
 ```

-The first thing to remember about useEffect is that it runs after the first
+### UseEffect With No Dependency Array

-render and every subsequent re-render.
+`useEffect` runs after the first render and every subsequent re-render.

 In your `Main` Component file, at the top, import the useEffect hook from React.